 (Photo Credit: Megan from Olio in Iowa)

-Thank you to my Midwest Travel Blogger friends for their contributions and Midwest knowledge!
+Thank you to my Midwest Travel Blogger friends for their contributions and Midwest knowledge of Lake Michigan Beaches!

-Inspired to visit one of the Lake Michigan beaches?
+Inspired to visit one of the Lake Michigan beach towns?

 Pin it Now, Read it Later!